martinanderson/martinanderson/README.md

 ### I am a **Full Stack Web Developer** with more then 20 years of experience.
 I've been hands-on thru the births and growth of Web1 and Web2.
 The today's modern Internet.
 And right now I'm excited to witness it's continuous evolution to **Web3**, with a birth of new tech and opportunity to grow as a coder.

-### Writing code for me is just awesome.
-It's a way to challenge yourself intellectually, a way to create, to build and contribute.
+### Writing code for me is and always has been just awesome.
+It's a way to challenge yourself intellectually, a way to create.
+A way to build and contribute.
 And it's almost never boring :)

 ## This is me, a full disclosure: